Frequently Asked Questions

 - Goalies for both boys and girls have a special stick, helmet with throat protector, special gloves, thicker shoulder and chest pads, shin guards and padded shorts.

 Ballistic Sports Group grew out of Ballistic Lacrosse, a travel team program based in Lee County.
 The original organization was a partnership that evolved into today’s not for profit group.
-Riverdale High School Boy’s Lacrosse Head Coach Richard Williamson and RHS Gir’ls Head Coach Michelle Williamson head the organization.
+Riverdale High School Boy’s Lacrosse Head Coach, Richard Williamson, and former RHS Girl’s Lacrosse Head Coach and FGCU Women’s HC, Michelle Williamson, head the organization.
 Both are longtime residents of Lee county, and are dedicated to expanding athletic and social opportunities for kids in the area.

-During the fall and early winter of 2015/2016, Ballistic will be holding a series of Learn2Play classes.
-We will be posting the dates and times on our website, or you can call 239–770–2631 and speak with Coach Richard Williamson about setting up a class.
+During the fall and early winter of each year, Ballistic will hold a series of Learn2Play classes.
+We will be post the dates and times on our website, or you can call 239–770–2631 and speak with Richard Williamson about setting up a class.

-Give us a call at 239-728-2904, and we can discuss sponsorship opportunities.
+Call Michelle Williamson at 239-357-5462, and to discuss sponsorship opportunities.
 Since Ballistic Sports Group, Inc., is a registered 501(c)(3) not-for-profit organization, any assistance you provide is tax deductible.